 Here is a list of some unique recreational activities at the Walt Disney World Resort hotels (note that some require a fee for participation):

 - Fort Wilderness: Archery, Horseback Riding, Segway Tour, Petting Zoo, Wagon or Carriage Ride

 - Wilderness Lodge: Mickey Tie-Dye, Architecture Tour, Sunrise Yoga, Bike and Boat Rentals

-- Contemporary: Cabana Rental, Pirates and Pals Fireworks Cruise, Pixar Play Zone, Parasailing, Water Aerobics
+- Contemporary: Cabana Rental, Pirates and Pals Fireworks Cruise, Parasailing, Water Aerobics

 - Animal Kingdom Lodge: Nighttime Animal Viewing, Specialty Safaris, Storytelling, Cultural tours and crafts

-- Port Orleans Resort Riverside: Fishing Hole, Bikes, Carriage Rides, Selfie Scavenger Hunt, Ferry to Downtown Disney, Glow with the Flow Pool Party
+- Port Orleans Resort Riverside: Fishing Hole, Bikes, Carriage Rides, Selfie Scavenger Hunt, Ferry to Disney Springs, Glow with the Flow Pool Party

 - Beach & Yacht Club: Volleyball, Tennis, Fireworks Cruises, Activities in the Solarium (Ceramics, Design Your Own Tumbler, Wine Glass or Vacation Pillow), Pirate Adventure

 - Polynesian: Hula Lessons, Pool Cabanas, Ceremonial Torch Lighting, Electric Water Parade

 - Grand Floridian: Lawn Games, Wonderland Tea Party, Make Your Own Ice Cream, Sunrise Yoga, Fireworks Cruises